close

 Gangways

-In a period from about 1968 to the early 1970s gangways were fitted to the WR sets (as well as doors through the internal partitions where required).
+In a period from about 1968 to the early 1970s, gangways were fitted to the Western Region sets — as well as doors through the internal partitions where required.
 It is almost certain that the vehicles were painted into blue at the same time.

-The Tyseley based sets were generally not gangwayed until the withdrawal of the older asbestos contaminated TC vehicles in 1982/3 when these 127 (and 101) trailers were substituted.
+The Tyseley based sets were generally not gangwayed until the withdrawal of the older asbestos contaminated TC vehicles in 1982/3, replaced by Class 127 (and 101) trailers.

 Inner end of Class 116 DMU showing the gangway